Irreversible entropy production, from quantum to classical: Why entropy production matters

 Landauer's erasure therefore fits very naturally within the entropy production framework since erasing information is an inherently irreversible operation.
 In fact, it is suggestive to interpret Landauer's principle as a direct consequence of the 2nd law~\eqref{intro_2nd_law}, written as $\Sigma = \beta Q_E + \Delta S_S \geqslant 0$.
 This connection is subtle, however: In the 2nd law, $S_S$ is the thermodynamic entropy (see Sec.~\ref{sec:conc} for a more precise definition), whereas in~\eqref{landauer} it is the information-theoretic entropy.
-Notwithstanding, it turns out that, indeed, Landauer's principle is a \emph{direct} consequence of the 2nd law of thermodynamics.
-This connection was firmly established in~\cite{Esposito2010a,Reeb2014}, and is one of the hallmarks of the modern formulation of quantum thermodynamics.
+Notwithstanding, it turns out that, indeed, Landauer's principle {can be rederived using the more modern formulation of the 2nd law, which will be the subject of this review.} This connection was firmly established in~\cite{Esposito2010a,Reeb2014}, and is one of the hallmarks of the modern formulation of quantum thermodynamics.
 It will be reviewed in detail in Secs.~\ref{sec:Qgen} and~\ref{sec:landauer}.